DreadedKane/TheSeersChoice/README.md

 The Seer's Choice takes security very seriously.
 If you have discovered a security vulnerability, please review our [security policy](SECURITY.md) for more information on how to report it and what to expect.

+## Game Design Document

+For more detailed information about the game's mechanics, story, and overall design, please refer to the [game design document](Docs/TheSeersChoice-GameDesignDocument.pdf).

 ## License

 The Seer's Choice is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.